Skip to content

 Decision systems: workflow, routing, and lifecycle management.

-Decision Infrastructure: execution control at the commit boundary.
+Decision Infrastructure: execution governance at the commit boundary.

 Together, they form a stack where reasoning, process, and control are distinct layers.